prashanth369/soen_6611/README.md

 	* eclipse Version: Oxygen.2 Release (4.7.2) Build id: 20171218-0600
 	* Java version 1.8.0_144
 1. Run the JDeodorantMetricsExtension as an Eclipse Application
-1. Import the SampleTest as a Java Project on the new eclipse window which will open once you execute step 3
+1. Import the SampleProject as a Java Project on the new eclipse window which will open once you execute step 3
 1. Click on the Test Project and use the Metrics Menu to calcualte the Metrics

 Have fun!